csfulop/tanulmanyi-versenyek/dev-history/v0.2/step1-requirements.md

 ### 2.4.
 Constraints

 **Technical Constraints:**
-- Must work in Kaggle's Python Docker environment
+- Must work in Kaggle's Python environment
-- Must use libraries available in Kaggle's standard image
+- Must use libraries available in Kaggle's standard image (and in project's Poetry dependencies)
-- File paths must be Kaggle-compatible (`/kaggle/input/...`)
+- File paths must be Kaggle-compatible (`/kaggle/input/...`) with fallback for local paths
 - No external API calls or internet dependencies during execution

 **Design Constraints:**